 Current D-MAP Programs

-We offer short courses in neuroscience during the summer for any high school student.
-Registration for summer 2023 will remain open until courses are full.
+We offer summer short courses in neuroscience for high school students.
+Applications for summer 2025 will open soon and remain available until courses are full.

 D-MAP Summer Undergraduate Research Program

 We offer a competitive summer undergraduate research experience.
-Applications for the 2024 cycle are now available.
+Applications for the 2025 cycle will be available on November 15, 2024.

 D-MAP Graduate Research Program